monsoonmaelstrom/book2/book2.md

 “But—”

 “No, Lisette.
 There are no buts.
-It’s an off limit topic of conversation.”
+It’s an off limits topic of conversation.”

 “But—”